chryswoods/siremol.org/chryswoods.com/vector_c++/simd.md

 ## OpenMP SIMD

-The best first step to vectorising your code is to use OpenMP.
+If the compiler won't auto-vectorise, and you can't use a vectorised library, then the next best way to vectorise your code is to use OpenMP.
 OpenMP provides a set of compiler directives that are used to provide extra information to a compiler to allow it to automatically parallelise and/or vectorise code (typically loops).
 These are built into the compiler and accessed by using pragmas (via `#pragma`).